nirupam23/Deconfliction-System/README.md

-Drone Mission Deconfliction System
+**# Drone Mission Deconfliction System---

-Overview
-The Drone Mission Deconfliction System is a comprehensive solution for detecting and visualizing potential conflicts between multiple drone flight paths in 3D space and time.
+**## OverviewThe Drone Mission Deconfliction System is a comprehensive solution for detecting and visualizing potential conflicts between multiple drone flight paths in 3D space and time.
 This system helps ensure safe drone operations by identifying when and where drones might come too close to each other during their missions.

-Key Features
+**## Keyeatures

 Spatiotemporal conflict detection between multiple drone flight plans

 3D visualization of drone trajectories and conflict points